sezinkarasu/deceptionbench-llama-qwen-eval/readme.md

 |---|---|---|---|
 | llama3.1:8b | 22.54% (n=448) | 20.49% (n=449) | +2.05 pts |
 | qwen3:8b | 71.24% (n=445)* | 68.90% (n=447) | +2.33 pts |

+The truncation artifact described above was audited only for the L1-baseline condition.
+Tables 2 and 3 draw on the same underlying qwen3:8b response pool and may be affected similarly, but were not independently re-audited.

 The original paper reports ~20-point self/other gaps for models like GPT-4o and Gemini, attributing this to self-serving bias, and identifies the Claude family as an exception with minimal gap.
 Both llama3.1:8b and qwen3:8b show small gaps (~2 pts), patterning closer to the paper's Claude-family results than its GPT/Gemini results, neither model shows a strong egoistic bias under self-framing in this dataset.